bayar96/Calculator-Storware/README.md

 mvn compile exec:java -Dexec.mainClass="pl.storeware.calculator.Main"

+In my implementation i set the input as set of operations : ADD, SUB, MUL, DIV, MOD, APPLY and integer.

+There are unit tests that you can run by command:

+mvn test

 # Description
 Instructions comprise of a keyword and a number that are separated by a space per line.
 Instructions are loaded from file and results are output to the screen.
 Any number